The Inveraray Inn the oldest and most historic hotel in Inveraray has just completed a 3/4 million refurbishment.

 Bookings made directly through Scotland's Personal Hotels website go direct to Inveraray Inn to guarantee exclusive 20% discounts on all major local attractions including, Inveraray Castle, Jail and Brewery.

-36 comfortable, en-suite bedrooms, excellent local produce and traditional Highland hospitality.
+36 totally renovated comfortable, en-suite bedrooms, excellent local produce and traditional Highland hospitality.
 A broad range of room types is available including Executive, Loch View and Standard plus larger, multiple bedded rooms, for families.

 No. of rooms: 36